chazgiese/EmojiGen/README.md

 # EmojiGen (Static Web Version)

 Randomly generate a collection of four emoji.
-Some emoji are
+Some emoji are intentionally excluded, such as country flags, to make for less repetitive combinations

 ## To-do